ihorsniezhko/resident-service/README.md

 ![Resident Service Interface Mockup](assets/media/resident-service-mockup.png)

+### User Stories
+ * Service dispatcher: wants to receive and process repair calls so they can be assigned to technicians efficiently.
+* Technician: wants to know the required tools for each repair so they can prepare for the job.
+Wants to track the number of repairs completed so they can monitor productivity.

 ## Balsamiq Wireframes

 Balsamiq wireframes are low-fidelity, hand-drawn style digital sketches of the Resident Service website's layout used to plan the user interface.
 Balsamiq was chosen for its ability to quickly create and iterate on visual layouts, allowing for rapid design decisions and modifications.